 The opportunity to obtain permanent residence in Canada through the Canadian Experience Class program is one of the main advantages of international students.
 This program is operated through the Express Entry system and allows you to obtain immigrant status within 6-8 months.

-The main requirement for this program is one year of work experience in Canada in a skilled job from the NOC 0, A, or B occupation lists within three years after graduation from a Canadian college or university.
+The main requirement for this program is one year of work experience in Canada in a skilled job from the NOC TEER 0, 1, 2, or 3 occupation lists within three years after graduation from a Canadian college or university.
 Thus, every student who has completed their studies and obtained a Post-Graduate Work Permit (PGWP) can apply for this program.

 In addition, for one year of work experience in Canada, graduates can earn 40 more points in their profile (or 35 if the student is married).
 Spouses of international students can also add a few points for Canadian work experience.